 — Elon Musk (@elonmusk) August 7, 2018

-Since 420 is a code number Identified With cannabis culture, investors all over the world wondered whether it was a statement of support for legalization, or perhaps Musk was under Cannabis influence when he published the tweet.
+Since 420 is a code number Identified With cannabis culture, investors all over the world wondered whether it was a statement of support for legalization, or perhaps Musk was under the influence of cannabis when he published the tweet.

 A week later, In an interview The New York Times was asked whether the chirp was indeed related to cannabis and denied.
 He said he just calculated the value of 419 dollars and decided to round it up to 420.

-"It seemed to me like a good karma to set $ 420 and not $ 419," he explained.
+"It seemed to me like a good karma to set $ 420 rather than $ 419," he explained.
 "But I really was not 'on Cannabis' to be clear.
 Cannabis does not help creativity and there is a reason why we call the effect Stoned.
 You just sit like a stone when you're under the influence of cannabis. "